chaymaeBZ/coding-test/README.md

 # coding test

-This is an attempt to solve a coding test by dimelo.
+This is an attempt to solve a coding test.
 Here is what it says :

 ### Subject